midzer/beerbase/content/breweries/brouwerij-huyghe/delirium-tremens.md

 srm: 0
 upc: 0
 ---
-The particular character and the unique taste of \Delirium Tremens\" result from the use of three different kinds of yeast.
+The particular character and the unique taste of Delirium Tremens" result from the use of three different kinds of yeast.
 Its very original packing